-Accidents On Inland Waters Lawyers in Birmingham
+Accidents On Inland Waters Lawyers

-Alabama Marine Accident Lawyers Representing Victims of Boating Accidents in Jefferson County and Throughout Alabama and the Southeast States
+Alabama Marine Accident Lawyers Representing Victims of Boating Accidents

 At the Alabama law firm of Johnstone Carroll, LLC, our lawyers provide knowledgeable representation after an accident, illness or injury sidelines seamen working on inland waters.
 If you work on a barge, casino boat, push boat, tugboat, paddle-wheeler tour boat or any other type of vessel on the inland waterways of Alabama, you may be entitled to maritime legal remedies under the Jones Act, maintenance and cure, and the warranty of seaworthiness if you are injured or become sick.
 This law provides for compensation for pain and suffering if the vessel owner is negligent, and for maintenance and cure, whether or not the vessel owner is negligent.